attilakundev/osm-rcaf/README.md

-# osm-rcaf
-OpenStreetMap Relation Continuity Analyzer and Fixer
+# OpenStreetMap Relation Continuity Analyzer and Fixer

-# OSMRCA
-OpenStreetMap Relation Continuity Analyzer (and fixer) is an application that can recognize the gaps in relations(routes, and any kind of multipolygons)
+This is a web application that can recognize the gaps in relations(routes, and any kind of multipolygons) in OpenStreetMap.

 ## How to use it?
 You upload an existing relation, or you load it from a .osm/.xml file, and then when it detects problems, it will display you all of them if you turned on debug mode.